Samoa at the Rugby World Cup: 2019 Rugby World Cup

-Pool A
+2023 Rugby World Cup

 Hosting

-So far Western Samoa has not hosted any World Cup games, and has not put in bids for future tournaments.
+Samoa has not hosted any World Cup games, and has not put in bids for future tournaments.
 Due to the lack of facilities, and the small size of the island nation, it is unlikely it will do so in the future.

 Portrayal on screen

 Samoa can be seen playing South Africa in the feature film Invictus based on the 1995 Rugby World Cup.